smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 6.1 to 7.0/index.md

 </function>
 ```

-Dynamic menus are optional, and the hmi's ability to support this feature is designated by the `DynamicUpdateCapabilities` struct.
+Dynamic menus are optional, and the HMI's ability to support this feature is designated by the `DynamicUpdateCapabilities` struct.

 ```
 <struct name="DynamicUpdateCapabilities">